CSwan300/Java-App-Project/README.md

 Open phpMyAdmin

-Create a new MySQL database and import any required SQL scripts
+Create a new MySQL database and import the sql scripts (for increments 1,2 the unextended)

 Run the Project